 The Italians, Turks, Yugoslavs and other foreigners often seemed friendlier than the Germans but that could have been because we ‘Ausländer’ were all in the same boat.
 One big Yugoslav man could pick up a cage used for transporting spare parts that I could barely budge by pushing.
 He took great delight in picking me up, just to show how strong he was.
 And he was.

 I worked at that factory for 6 months, doing lots of overtime because I really didn’t have much else to do.
 I lived at the Ford workers hostel (men only) and shared a room with an aggressive-when-drunk gay Irishman called Tony.
-I only realised he was gay when one night I wanted to go to the toilet and found the door was locked.
+I only realised he was gay when one night I wanted to go to the toilet and found our door locked.
 I walked over to Tony’s bed to ask him for the key and sleeping next to him was a swarthy, tussle-headed man.
-Great.
+Oh great.

 Keys played an important role in my relations with Tony.
-When out drinking he would often lose his key and at 2 o’clock in the morning he would bang on the window, asking me to go round to the main entrance and let him in.
-This happened a few times and one day at work I mentioned it to the other English men, who lived next door to Tony and me.
-They all agreed that I should nip this in the bud and suggested that rather than simply accepting being woken up I should ask him where his own damn key was.
+When out drinking he would often lose his house key and at 2 o’clock in the morning he would bang on the window, asking me to go round to the main entrance and let him in.
+This happened several times and one day at work I mentioned it to the other English men who lived next door to Tony and me.
+They all agreed that I should nip this in the bud and tell Tony to pack it in.
 So next time there was a bang on the window at 2am I got up, walked over to the window, opened it and asked, ‘Where’s your key, Tony?’ to which he replied, ‘Never mind where my f****** key is.
 Just open the f****** door.
 Now!’
-Well, that didn’t go how I’d hoped.
+Well, that didn’t go as I had hoped.
 There was nothing for it but to let him in.

-One evening I was going out so before having a bath I asked Tony if he wanted to go in the bathroom.
-He gave me a quizzical look and hesitantly said no. Once I was in the bath there was a knock on the door and a voice asked me if I wanted my back scrubbing.
-I said no and lay there soaking and wondering how his befuddled brain had interpreted my earlier question as a come-on.
+One evening I was going out so before having a bath I asked Tony if he wanted to use the bathroom.
+He gave me a quizzical look and hesitantly said ‘Er, no’.
+Once I was in the bath there was a knock on the door and a voice asked if I wanted my back scrubbing.
+I said no and lay there soaking and wondering if his alcohol befuddled brain had interpreted my earlier question as a come-on.

 I used to look forward to receiving letters from home or from my brother in Holland and these would be put in the pigeon-hole near the main door.
 One day one of the other Englishmen asked me if I had picked up the letter that he had seen in my pigeon hole when he went past.
-I said that I hadn’t had any letters for a while.
+I said there hadn’t been any letter when I went past.
 We all surmised that Tony had opened it and thrown it away.
 I questioned him about it and he neither denied it nor admitted it.

 I met Tony many years later by chance in Victoria train station.
 He spotted me, walked over and asked if I remembered him.
 I told him I did.
-(Don’t call him Paddy.
-It’s Tony.
-Remember).
 We talked for a minute or two about what we were now doing and he invited me back to his flat for tea.
 I said I had a train to catch.

-Tony’s replacement was a very nice Mexican doctoral student called Jorge.
+Tony’s replacement in my room in hostel was a very nice Mexican doctoral student called Jorge.
 He was tall, 28-years old and used to take me with him to the centre of Cologne where we drank and talked and danced with German women.
 Well, maybe it was Jorge who talked and danced.
 I probably just looked on in admiration.
-One night we stayed out all night and we were too tired and drunk to go to work so Jorge said, “Let’s just take the day off”.
-He phoned Fords to tell them that neither of us would be in that day and that was that.
+One night we stayed out all night and were too tired and drunk to go to work so Jorge said, “Let’s just take the day off”.
+He phoned Ford to tell them that neither of us would be in that day and that was that.
 So simple.

 The Dire Straits album Communique was in all the record shops at the time but since I didn’t have a record player I just gazed at the cover from the window.
 I didn’t even know who Dire Straits were but I soon found out back in my room while listening to British forces radio on my small cassette-radio.
 However, the most requested song by squaddies stationed in Germany, or by their girlfriends, was Take Good Care of Yourself by the Three Degrees.

 I liked looking round shops for clothes and one day spotted a silky wine red shirt in a posh-looking shop.
 Perfect for discos with Jorge!
 In those days clothes seemed so important.
-Now I don’t care what I wear since middle aged people don’t really look good in anything.
-Even so, I still remember what clothes meant to me so can understand why young people foolishly squander their money on brand clothes that are indistinguishable to my eyes from something a quarter of the price.
+Now I don’t care what I wear since middle-aged men don’t look good in anything.
+Even so, I still remember what clothes meant to me so I can understand why young people foolishly squander their money on brand clothes that are indistinguishable from something a quarter of the price.

 While in Cologne I discovered the novels of Graham Greene and read many of them.
 I liked his early ones best.
 Most of the protagonists of his stories were single men living abroad so I could relate to them.
 I liked Greene’s cynical, bitter outlook on the world.
 I thought it was very grown up and realistic and I too wanted to be as world-weary as his heroes.